Carnatic wars

-The conflicts involved numerous nominally independent rulers and their vassals, struggles for succession and territory; and included a diplomatic and military struggle between the French East India Company and the British East India Company.
+The conflicts involved numerous nominally independent rulers and their vassals, struggles for succession and territory, and furthermore included a diplomatic and military struggle between the French East India Company and the British East India Company.
 They were mainly fought within the territories of Mughal India with the assistance of various fragmented polities loyal to the "Great Moghul".

 As a result of these military contests, the British East India Company established its dominance among the European trading companies within India.
-The French company was pushed to a corner and was confined primarily to Pondichéry.
+The French company was pushed to a corner and was confined primarily to Pondicherry.
 The East India Company's dominance eventually led to control by the British Company over most of India and eventually to the establishment of the British Raj.

 Background

 The Mughal Emperor Aurangzeb died in 1707.
 He was succeeded by Bahadur Shah I, but there was a general decline in central control over the empire during the tenure of Jahandar Shah and later emperors.
 Nizam-ul-Mulk established Hyderabad as an independent kingdom.
 A power struggle ensued after his death between his son, Nasir Jung, and his grandson, Muzaffar Jung, which soon involved foreign powers eager to expand their influence.
 France aided Muzaffar Jung while Britain aided Nasir Jung.
 Several erstwhile Mughal territories were autonomous such as the Carnatic, ruled by Nawab Dost Ali Khan, despite being under the legal purview of the Nizam of Hyderabad.
 French and British support soon became intertwined with the affairs of the Nawab.
 Dost Ali's death sparked a power struggle between his son-in-law Chanda Sahib, supported by the French, and Muhammad Ali, supported by the British.

-One major instigator of the Carnatic Wars was the Frenchman Joseph François Dupleix, who arrived in India in 1715, rising to become the French East India Company's governor in 1742.
+One major instigator of the Carnatic wars was the Frenchman Joseph François Dupleix, who arrived in India in 1715, rising to become the French East India Company's governor in 1742.
 Dupleix sought to expand French influence in India, which was limited to a few trading outposts, the chief one being Pondicherry on the Coromandel Coast.
 Immediately upon his arrival in India, he organized Indian recruits under French officers for the first time, and engaged in intrigues with local rulers to expand French influence.
 However, he was met by the equally challenging and determined young officer from the British Army, Robert Clive.

 "The Austrian War of Succession in 1740 and later the war in 1756 automatically led to a conflict in India...and British reverses during the American War of Independence (1775–1783) in the 1770s had an impact on events in India."